bashmish/bug-webcomponentsjs-config/README.md

     my-component.html:14 Ready works!
     my-component.html:19 Component LightDOM is initialized!

-This works even you leave these lines in the code, so looks like GET params override them anyway.
+This works even you leave these lines in the code

     <script>window.ShadyDOM = { force: true };</script>
     <script>window.customElements = { forcePolyfill: true };</script>

-It breaks under Polymer 1.9.x too.
+so looks like GET params override them anyway.

-And also breaks without `window.customElements` line, having only `<script>window.ShadyDOM = { force: true };</script>`.
+This bug also exists under Polymer 1.9.x too.
+And also without `window.customElements` line, having only `<script>window.ShadyDOM = { force: true };</script>`.